Helping Students Heal and Thrive

 Every day, hundreds of children in Putnam County Schools quietly carry the weight of grief and loss.
 Whether it’s the death of a loved one, divorce, abandonment, or other traumatic circumstances, these students often struggle alone — and their academic, emotional, and social well-being suffer as a result.

-Since 2011, BEST Groups (Be Each other’s Support Team) has provided a safe, compassionate, peer-supported space where children and youth can process grief, develop coping skills, and find hope for the future.
-This program is faith-neutral, respecting all school policies, and is offered free of charge as a Tier 2 intervention in partnership with Putnam County Schools.
+Since 2011, our School Support Groups, called BEST Groups (Be Each other’s Support Team) have provided a safe, compassionate, peer-supported space where children and youth can process grief, develop coping skills, and find hope for the future.
+This program is conducted in a faith-neutral setting, respecting all school policies, and is offered free of charge as a Tier 2 intervention in partnership with Putnam County Schools.

 Addressing the Hidden Crisis in Our Schools